ltelab/disdrodb/docs/source/metadata_archive.rst

       git commit -m "Add/update metadata for <data_source> <campaign_name>"
       git push origin <branch_name>

-6. Go to the `GitHub DISDRODB Metadata Repository <https://github.com/ltelab/DISDRODB-METADATA>`__, open the Pull Request and wait for a maintainer to accept it!
+6. Open a pull request on the GitHub DISDRODB Metadata Repository and wait for a maintainer to review and merge it.
-   For more information on GitHub Pull Requests, read the `"Create a pull request documentation" <https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request>`__.
+   For more details, see the `"Creating a pull request" <https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request>`__ documentation.

-7. If you struggle with this process, do not hesitate to raise an `issue <https://github.com/ltelab/DISDRODB-METADATA/issues/new/choose>`__ so we can help!
+7. If you encounter any issues, feel free to `raise one <https://github.com/ltelab/DISDRODB-METADATA/issues/new/choose>`_ so we can assist!

 Check the Metadata Archive
 --------------------------------

-You can check that all stations metadata adhere to the enforced DISDRODB standards by running the following command in python:
+You can verify that all station metadata adhere to DISDRODB standards by running the following command in Python:

 .. code:: python